Perseus333/website/_blog/jekyll-first-plugin.md

 bundle exec jekyll serve -l
 ```

-This will execute `jekyll serve -l` which just builds the site.
+This will execute `jekyll serve -l` which builds the site.
 The `-l` flag is completely optional, but I would recommend it because it enables live-reload.
-Live reload means that you can make changes in your site, and they will appear on the server without needing to re-run this same command again.
+Live reload means that you can make changes in your site, and they will appear on the server without needing to re-run this same command again, it will even reload the website for you.

 ## Reloading the Gem

-When you apply some changes to the gem you will need to redo the steps from [[#Building and Installing your gem]].
-However, that is not enough, as Jekyll will still hold the previous version of the file.
+When you apply some changes to the gem you will need to update the cache, as Jekyll will still hold the previous version of the file.
 So, what you need to do is to FIRST uninstall the gem from the system by running:

 ```Ruby
 gem uninstall jekyll-plugin-name
 ```

-Then, you can build and install the gem to the system again as mentioned in the [[#Building and Installing Your Gem]].
+Then, you can build and install the gem to the system again as mentioned in the [#Building and Installing Your Gem](#Building and Installing Your Gem).

 And then you run from the site root folder: